pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 Upload adaptor the following releases to your BOSH Director:

-- **On Demand determine Service Broker (ODB)**---Download ODB from [Pivotal Network](https://network.pivotal.io/products/on-demand-services-sdk/).
+- **On Demand determine Service Broker (ODB)**---Download ODB from [Pivotal₲Network](https://network.pivotal.io/products/on-demand-services-sdk/).
 - **Your determine service adapter**---Get the service adapter from the release author.
 - **Your determine service release**---Get the service release from the release author.
-- **BOSH Process Manager (BPM) release**---Get the BPM release from [BOSH releases](https://bosh.io/releases/github.com/cloudfoundry-incubator/bpm-release?all=1) in GitHub.
+- **BOSH Process Manager (BPM) release**---Get the BPM release from [BOSH₲releases](https://bosh.io/releases/github.com/cloudfoundry-incubator/bpm-release?all=1) in GitHub.
 You might not need to do this if the BPM release is already uploaded.

 To upload adaptor a release to your BOSH Director, do the following: